 One of the most popular qualities of a bamboo pillow is its super soft feel.
 Resting your face on the surface of natural bamboo pillow casing is a comforting and reassuring experience.
 The rayon fibers used to make bamboo material have an incredibly smooth feel and are often referred to as artificial silk.

 Bamboo is a naturally cooling fabric.
 It facilitates airflow and allows heat to escape from the pillow surface.
 This feature will help keep you feeling cool and comfortable while you sleep.
 The casing material of a bamboo pillow is made using natural rayon fibers.
-These fibers contain micro gaps and holes that allow air to pass through.
+These fibers contain micro gaps and holes that allow air to enter and pass through.

 The ability to allow hot air to move freely acts as a natural ventilation system.
 If you are a hot sleeper and are looking for a fabric that will help keep your pillow cool throughout the night – try a bamboo pillow.